Your map guide to influencer-reviewed eats.

 About Eatlect

-Restaurant influencers on social media (Youtube, Tiktok, Instagram, etc.) make informative review videos on food and restaurants.
+Restaurant influencers (broadly defined) on social media (Youtube, Tiktok, Instagram, etc.) make informative review videos on food and restaurants.
 But this large amount of information was scattered across the internet and hard to find exactly when you needed it most.

 Eatlect helps you organize the review videos and visualize the restaurants and eats reviewed by popular influencers.
 The purpose is to make your dining decisions more informed.